-But he's not the only one.
+But in the wake of a damning independent report about the incident, not one but two police chiefs involved in the rally are leaving their posts.
+First up, Charlottesville Police Chief Alfred Thomas.
+His resignation seems connected to the report, which quoted him as saying "let them fight."But he's not the only one.
 The white superintendent of the Virginia State Police is also resigning.
 However, we are told this is unconnected to the rally in Charlottesville [The Latest: Virginia State Police superintendent retiring, Star Tribune, December 19, 2017]

 It's possible.
 There is a change in administrations in Virginia coming up, after all.
 But it's also possible that this change in administrations will result in a more detailed investigation into what happened.
 Better to get out now, with reputations (and pensions) intact.